pdxparrot/ssj2019/SETUP.md

   * Implement the required interface
 * Create a new PlayerBehaviorData script that overrides one of the Game PlayerBehaviorDatas

-### PlayerDriver
+### PlayerInput

-* Create a new PlayerDriver script that overrides one of the Game PlayerDrivers
+* Create a new PlayerInput script that overrides one of the Game PlayerInputs
   * Implement the required interface
-* Create a new PlayerDriverData script that overrides the Game PlayerDriverData
+* Create a new PlayerInputData script that overrides the Game PlayerInputData
-* The project PlayerDriver can create a GamepadListener on itself in order to manage multiplayer gamepad usage
+* The project PlayerInput can create a GamepadListener on itself in order to manage multiplayer gamepad usage

 ### PlayerControls